Brexit and citizens – No-deal withdrawal

 United Kingdom citizens travelling to Finland

-Read more about entering Finland.
+Read more about the travel documents accepted by Finland.

 Finnish citizens travelling to the United Kingdom

 A valid passport would continue to be accepted as a travel document.
-A no-deal Brexit may, however, affect the amount of time for which a passport must be valid following a trip to the UK.

 Consular services for Finnish citizens abroad